 Exempt positions are filled by election or appointment.
 They include members of boards and commissions, and appointees of the Governor.
 These officials are exempt from State civil service, and are often referred to as “exempt” officials.

 If selected as a recipient, the student will receive an award up to $5,000 based on school tuition costs.
 Up to forty (40) awards will be granted each year.
 Awards are not renewable, but students may reapply to the program each year they meet eligibility requirements.

 Awards are for undergraduate study only.

-Scholarship recipients are selected on the basis of academic record, demonstrated leadership and participation in school and community activities, honors, work experience, statement of goals and aspirations, unusual personal or family circumstances, and an outside appraisal.
+Scholarship recipients are selected on the basis of academic record, demonstrated leadership and participation in school and community activities, honors, work experience, statement of educational and career goals and objectives, unusual personal or family circumstances, and an online recommender.
 Financial need is not considered.

 Selection of recipients is made by Scholarship America.
 In no instance does any officer or employee of State Compensation Insurance Fund play a part in the selection.
 All applicants agree to accept the decision as final.

 Applicants will be notified in April.
 Not all applicants to the program will be selected as recipients.
 Students may reapply to the program each year they meet eligibility requirements.

 Scholarship America processes scholarship payments on behalf of State Compensation Insurance Fund.
 Payment is made in one installment in early August.